pixel

 What do you need from me?

-1. A 24-bit or greater .wav file in whatever sample rate you recorded at, with at least 1dB of headroom
+1. The mix as a 24-bit or greater .wav file in whatever sample rate you recorded at.
+Ideally, it should be without limiting on the master bus and have at least 1dB of headroom.

 2. Full payment through Venmo, Paypal, Cash App, Cash, or Check.